xHoang/Gomoku/README.md

 	batchTest — run a tournament where all players play against each other, without using the GUI; all moves and results of each game, plus a summary of the tournament, are printed to standard output. limit value — set the time limit per move to value (default 10.0 seconds). delay value — set the minimum time between displaying successive moves to value (default 1.0 seconds).

+### How to run

+1)Clone this repository in your local one

+2)cd from cmd into the directory

+3)Run GomokuReferee class (thats where the main is)

+4)Experiment with the algorithms provided for the game

+5)You can use trivial algorithms provided (Sequence & Random) or play yourself!